Contraceptive pill myths

 False.
 It is generally considered that taking the combined pill can help improve the quality of your skin.
 In fact, the pill Dianette is a treatment for severe acne which also acts as a contraceptive.

-It should be noted, however, that the mini pill (progestogen-only pill) can in some cases make your skin worse.
+It should be noted, however, that the mini pill or POP (progestogen-only pill) can in some cases make your skin worse.
 You should always talk to your GP if you find that your pill is affecting your skin badly, and discuss changing to a different pill or form of contraception.

 5. Taking the pill comes with a high risk of cancer.